 Afterwards, fixed and separated protein bands on the gel matrix are visualized using gel staining.
 A common protein stain used in labs is Coomassie Brilliant Blue R-250.
 It’s also used during the Bradford assay.
 The dye strongly binds to the proteins in the gel, giving them a deep blue color and leaving the acrylamide colorless, making it simple to visualize fixed and separated bands.
 The silver staining procedure can also be used for gel staining.
 It can detect even trace amounts of proteins in gels, nucleic acids, or polysaccharides.

 Protein gel electrophoresis is used in labs to analyze protein samples for:

 - Their purity

 - Subunit composition

-In this article, we will cover all about protein gel electrophoresis, including their types, working mechanism, and its applications in labs.
+In this article, we will cover more about protein gel electrophoresis, including the various techniques, working mechanisms, and applications in the laboratory.

 Excedr can help your lab get the technology and equipment it deserves.
 With the right equipment, you can accelerate your R&D and achieve milestones faster!
 Get your customized leasing solution now.

 Polyacrylamide Gel Electrophoresis